GSA/digitalgov.gov/content/posts/2015-07-24-free-the-data-femas-new-data-visualization-tool.md

 url: /2015/07/24/free-the-data-femas-new-data-visualization-tool/
 date: 2015-07-24 11:00:54 -0400
 title: 'Free the Data: FEMA’s New Data Visualization Tool'
-summary: '&nbsp; FEMA collects data from disasters.
+summary: '  FEMA collects data from disasters.
 We look at various hazards over time, and a question we get a lot when we&rsquo;re trying to talk about what can happen is what has happened previously?
 Providing data'
 authors:
   - craig-fugate
 categories: